Bottle101/aerial_autonomy_development_environment/README.md

 roslaunch vehicle_simulator system_unity.launch
 ```

-Now, you can send a waypoint by clicking the 'Waypoint' button in RVIZ and then clicking a point to set the waypoint.
-Otherwise you can conduct assistive teleoperation by moving the virtual joystick on the right, hold the left-button of the mouse to control the direction, scroll up or down the mouse wheel to adjust the altitude.
-The drone will automatically avoid obstacles during navigation.
+Now, users can send a waypoint by 3 step: 1. click the 'Waypoint3D' button in RVIZ; 2. click a point in the map, hold the left mouse button and scroll the mouse wheel to adjust the altitude;  3. release the mouse.
+Users can also use virtual joystick in the left side to achieve assistive teleoperation.

 **(Optional)** If you want to use **Gazebo**, please do the following steps: